MikeMaximus/gbm/GBM/readme.txt

 Known Issues:

-- The Import window can be slow to load and make the application temporarily unresponsive when handling lists with ~10,000 or more configurations.
+- The Import window can be slow to load and make the application temporarily unresponsive when handling large lists, such as the entire Ludusavi Manifest.
+	- This will be addressed in a future release.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html